UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 Loss function component instances are designed to optimize the learnable parameters by penalizing deviations from desired behaviors.
-Loss functions can be classified broadly into reconstruction, contrastive, and regularization loss functions.
+UniTE includes three types of loss functions: reconstruction, contrastive, and regularization loss functions.

-Pre-trainer component instances play a crucial role in integrating various elements to effectively pre-train trajectory embeddings.
-We classify these into generative, contrastive, and hybrid types.